-Nick Deluliis, CEO of CNX Resources Corporation, founded the Mentorship Academy in 2021 to help disadvantaged young people realize their full potential and discover opportunities for upward mobility to which they never knew they had access.
+Nick Deluliis, CEO of CNX Resources Corporation, founded the Mentorship Academy in 2021 to help young people realize their full potential and discover opportunities for upward mobility to which they never knew they had access.
 Read more about Nick’s story and how the Mentorship Academy has affected students in the Washington Examiner article: An Energy Company Shows Students The Path To Prosperity.

 Academy Partners